Skip to main content

 Myth #6 – “Consuming porn will make you a better sexual partner, guaranteed.”

-Porn might seem sexy, but it actually teaches consumers pretty terrible sex lessons.
+Porn might seem sexy, but it teaches consumers pretty terrible sex lessons.
 Take it from this guy who recently shared his story:

 Related: How Porn Portrays Violence As a Sexual Fantasy